lddubeau/versync/README.md

 ## Console help

 ```
-usage: versync [-h] [-b [BUMP]] [-s SOURCES] [-v] [-t]
+usage: versync [-h] [-b [BUMP]] [-s SOURCES] [-v] [-a] [-t]

-Synchronizes version numbers accross package.json, component.json and other
+Synchronizes version numbers accross package.json and other source files of
-source files of your choosing.
+your choosing.

 Optional arguments:
   -h, --help            Show this help message and exit.
   -b [BUMP], --bump [BUMP]
-                        Bump the version number in package.json, component.
-                        json and all other specified source files.
-It can
+                        Bump the version number in the specified source files.
-                        take one of the following values: "major", "minor",
+                         It can take one of the following values: "major",
-                        "patch".
-Or you can use "sync" to copy the version
+                        "minor", "patch".
+Or you can use "sync" to copy the
-                        numbers from package.json to the other files.
+                        version numbers from package.json to the other files.
                         Alternatively you can specify a custom version that
                         is higher than the current one.
 If no value is
                         specified, it defaults to "patch".
   -s SOURCES, --sources SOURCES
                         Declare the JavaScript files in which the version
                         number will be updated.
-If not explicitly specified,
+If this option is not used,
-                        it is read from the package.json "versionedSources"
+                        the list of files is read from the package.json
-                        property.
-If it's not present in the package.json and
+                        "versionedSources" property.
+If the property is not
+                        present in the package.json and this option is not
-                        not explicitly specified, only component.json and
-                        package.json will be synced.
+                        used, only package.json will be synced.
 Optional.
-  -v, --verify          Verifies that package.json, component.json and all
-                        other source files have the same version number and
+  -v, --verify          Verifies that the sources have the same version
+                        number and checks whether this version number
-                        checks if it conforms to the semver specification.
+                        conforms to the semver specification.
+  -a, --add             After bumping the version number, run `git add` on
+                        the versioned files.
   -t, --tag             After bumping the version number, commit the changes
-                        to package.json, component.json and all other
-                        specified source files and create a git tag with the
+                        and create a git tag with the current version.
+(Note
-                        current version.
+                        that using --add with this flag does nothing more
+                        than using this flag alone.)
 ```

 ## API